fadhlakmal/comparative-study-sentiment-transformer-id/README.md

 # A Comparative Study of Fine-Tuning Scenarios for Transformer Models in Indonesian Sentiment Analysis

-This repository contains the code and notebooks for a research project aimed at evaluating various fine-tuning strategies on transformer models for the task of Indonesian-language sentiment analysis.
+This repository contains the code and notebooks for a research project (mainly for KP).
+Full report can be accessed [here](https://repository.its.ac.id/120632)

 ## Abstract

 This research conducts a comparative study to evaluate three fine-tuning scenarios—Standard Fine-Tuning, Gradual Unfreezing, and Differential Learning Rates—across three model architectures: IndoBERT-base, IndoBERTweet, and RoBERTa.
 The experiments were performed on two datasets from different domains: app reviews (BBM Dataset) and political comments (Pemilu Dataset), using F1-Score as the primary evaluation metric.
 The results show that **IndoBERTweet** consistently emerged as the top-performing model, while the **Standard Fine-Tuning** strategy with an optimized learning rate proved to be superior to the other two, more complex techniques.